|Early Spring Date:||April 18|

 The plumage of female Summer Tanagers can vary considerably.
 Many females appear to be a shade between olive and yellow.

 Other female Summer Tanagers look more olive brown.
 Female Scarlet Tanagers have little variation in their coloring.
 While the wings of a female Summer Tanager look dark, they are not as dark as the wings of a female Scarlet.
 Also, the bill of the Summer is larger and stouter than the bill of a Scarlet.
 The head of the Summer is flatter, but fieldmarks such as the flatness of the head can be difficult to see.

-Some second-year male Summer Tanagers look as if they are wearing camo plumage.
+Some immature male Summer Tanagers look as if they are wearing camo plumage.
 They are yellowish birds with red blotches.